antma-window-manager/anterminal/README.md

 > [!WARNING]
 > This command may have to be changed depending on your actual linux distro

-For an ubuntu-based system you could try using this
+For a debian-based system you could try using this

 ```sh
 sudo apt install libvte-2.91-dev libconfig-dev